SoftwareAG/c8y-docs/content/thin-edge/thin-edge-architecture-bundle/software-management.md

 ##### Plugins

-SM Plugins must be stored in the `/etc/tedge/sm-plugins` directory.
+SM plugins must be stored in the */etc/tedge/sm-plugins* directory.